LanceAntor/EchoDots/README.md

 # Echo Dots

-Echo Dots is a fast-paced Morse code action game where players decode signals, race against the clock, and climb the global leaderboard.
-Designed for both casual learners and competitive codebreakers, Echo Dots features dynamic difficulty, multiple game modes, and real-time online scoring powered by Firebase.
+Echo Dots is a fast-paced Morse code game where players decode signals, race against time, and sharpen their skills.
+Featuring dynamic difficulty and multiple game modes, it’s built for both casual learners and competitive codebreakers.

 ## Visual Demo